kyma-project/community/collaboration/sig-core/proposals/kyma-controller-manager.md

 - `controllers/<group>` contains the high level interfaces and methods for the controllers of the given API group
 - `controller/commons` contains packages that can be reused by controllers from multiple groups

-> NOTE: although this project structure is heavily inspired by `kubebuilder`, it is currently not possible to scaffold
+> NOTE: this project structure is heavily inspired by [`kubebuilder`][kb], however, there is no agreement to use that
-> multiple API groups using the `kubebuilder create api` helper.
-This setup is nevertheless [supported][kb-multigroup]
-> if we decide to adopt that SDK.
+> SDK for the implementation of this proposal.

 ### Entry point